tomhoffer/fastapi-service/README.md

 repository!

 - POSTGRES_DB_HOST
 - POSTGRES_DB_NAME
 - POSTGRES_DB_USER
 - POSTGRES_DB_PASSWORD

 ## Run the server

-To run the server locally, use: `run-server-local`
+To run the server locally, use: `make run-server-local`

-To run the server inside a docker container, use: `run-server-docker`
+To run the server inside a docker container, use: `make run-server-docker`

-By default, server will run on 127.0.0.1:80/
+By default, server will run on `127.0.0.1:80/`.
+Static files, including the index page for JSON <-> XML conversion are being served at `127.0.0.1:80/static`

 # Testing